-Hal Hartley tries to get his mojo back in “Fay Grim."
-The dexterous literary voice is present in force and the perfs tart, but the purposely overwrought, archly acerbic tone has drifted into facetiousness.
-Hartley’s always-modest fan base has retreated so far after his last two efforts that it will likely take more than this to win them back
+Hal Hartley tries to get his mojo back in “Fay Grim,” an eight-years-on sequel to his best film, “Henry Fool.”
+The dexterous literary voice is present in force, the performances tart and the use of high def among the best yet on a limited-budget bigscreen feature.
+But the purposely overwrought, archly acerbic tone has drifted into facetiousness which combines with an ever-more far-fetched plot to the point where the picture seems to disappear around the dark side of the moon.
+Hartley’s always-modest fan base has retreated so far after his last two, scarcely seen efforts, “No Such Thing” and “The Girl From Monday,” that it will likely take more than this to win them back.

 An indie stalwart during the ’90s, Hartley used a talent for skewed dialogue and warm visuals to build a following among a bright, sophisticated public.
 Since leaving the States (he now lives in Berlin), the filmmaker seems to have lost meaningful contact with even his devotees while unsuccessfully trying to branch out subject-wise.
 Instead of growing as an artist, he seems to be treading water.